rubenhortas/rubenhortas.github.io/_posts/2024-02-13-htb-devvortex.md

 ![dev.devvortex web info](htb-devdevvortex-web-wappalyzer.png)
 *dev.devortex web info*

-We take a look with [joomscan](https://github.com/OWASP/joomscan) and we found that is running a 4.2.6 version and some interesing paths in `robots.txt`:
+We take a look with [joomscan](https://github.com/OWASP/joomscan) and we found that is running a 4.2.6 version and some interesting paths in `robots.txt`:

 ```
 [+] Detecting Joomla Version